openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/15_semantics.rst

 A compile-time error occurs if:

--  A package declares two functions with override-equivalent signatures.
+-  A package declares two or more functions with *override-equivalent* signatures.

--  A class declares two methods or constructors with override-equivalent signatures.
+-  A class declares two or more methods or constructors with *override-equivalent* signatures.

+-  An interface declares two or more methods with *override-equivalent* signatures.

 .. index::
    override-equivalent signature